ProtectUK publication date

 The threat from CBRN Terrorism in the UK

-Police and other emergency services in the UK frequently deal with incidents involving CBRN-related materials, mostly chemical.
+Whilst a CBRN terrorist attack has not previously occurred in the UK, Police and other emergency services in the UK frequently deal with incidents involving CBRN-related materials, mostly chemical.
 While some of these will relate to the accidental release of hazardous substances, others will involve the use of such materials for criminal purposes, for example acid attacks, production of illegal drugs and sometimes the making of explosives.
 Although the vast majority of these incidents are not related to terrorism, they demand an equally robust response because of the health risks posed to the public.

 There are significant differences between the various Chemical, Biological, Radiological and Nuclear weapons with respect to their complexity, construction, method of delivery and effects.
 Consequently, the availability of materials and components required to build them will also vary, as well as the ability of terrorist groups to use them.
-Of the multiple CBRN methodologies, the more sophisticated and impactful methodologies are less likely to be used by terrorists due to the barriers in acquiring and weaponising these materials.
-Less sophisticated methods are more likely to be utilised in a terrorist attack due to the lower capability requirements.

 Probability and Likelihood in Intelligence Assessments